 MICHAEL MEDICO started directing on a dare.
-Over his 25 years of acting in TV, film and theatre, multiple people told Michael he should be a director but he never listened until fellow BU alum (and "Grey's Anatomy" and "Station 19" showrunner) Krista Vernoff dared him to write and direct a one-minute short for no money.
+Over his 25 years of acting in TV, film and theatre, multiple people told Michael he should be a director but he never listened until fellow BU alum (and "Grey's Anatomy" and "Station 19" showrunner) Krista Vernoff dared him to try something new by writing and directing a one-minute short for no money.
 As in zero.
 The short, entitled “Bitch.”, premiered at Outfest and was a hit on the festival circuit before being named best short film of 2009 by Frontiers LA magazine.

-Most recently he wrote/produced/directed the Mockumentary "Walk It Out" that premiered at the Palm Springs Int'l ShortFest and directed the Krista Vernoff scribed short "Divorce: The Greatest Hits" starring Jay Harrington, Beau Mirchoff, Tracie Thoms, and Kevin Daniels which premiered at the LA Int'l Shorts Festival.
+In the meantime, his mockumentary short "Walk It Out" premiered at the Palm Springs Int'l ShortFest and he directed the Krista Vernoff scribed short "Divorce: The Greatest Hits" starring Jay Harrington, Beau Mirchoff, and Tracie Thoms which premiered at the LA Int'l Shorts Festival.

 And he's done a million commercials.

-Michael received a BFA from Boston University and was the recipient of their highest alumni honor: The 2010 Distinguished Young Alumni Award.
-He was also the creator and executive producer of HOT IN HOLLYWOOD a celebrity-driven benefit that raised more than half a million dollars in three years for domestic and international AIDS organizations.
+Michael received a BFA in Theatre from Boston University and was the recipient of their highest alumni honor: The 2010 Distinguished Young Alumni Award.
+He was also the creator and executive producer of HOT IN HOLLYWOOD, a celebrity-driven benefit that raised more than half a million dollars in three years for domestic and international AIDS organizations.
 He lives in Los Feliz with his husband, Brian, their daughter and son, Everly Rose and Bowie, and two silly mutts, Lady and Charlie.